EnzymeML/enzymeml-specifications/docs/model.md

 ### EnzymeMLDocument
 This is the root object that composes all objects found in an EnzymeML document.
-It also includes general metadata such as the name of the document, when it was created/modified and references to publications, databases and arbitrary links to the web.
+It also includes general metadata such as the name of the document, when it was created/modified, and references to publications, databases, and arbitrary links to the web.

 __name__* `string`